Island of the Blue Dolphins

 An island girl is separated from her tribe and must learn how to survive on her own.
 Through threats of wild animals, natural disasters, and invaders, Karana learns to apply her skills toward keeping herself alive.
 This gritty story was ahead of its time in its depiction of a strong, self-sufficient heroine.

-When a tribe of islanders leaves their home in search of a safer place to live, they accidentally leave behind a 12-year-old girl and her young brother.
-The boy (SPOILER ALERT) is soon killed by wild dogs, and Karana swears to devote the rest of her life to destroying the wild dogs who killed her little brother.
+When a tribe of islanders leaves their home in search of a safer place to live, they accidentally leave behind a 12-year-old girl and her young brother who (SPOILER ALERT) does not survive.
 Karana must learn, through various hardships, to get by without the help or wisdom of her tribe.
 Readers witness her struggle to survive, season after season, for the 18 years she stays on the island.
-She's not lonely; eventually she befriends and tames various wild animals, including the leader of the wild dogs.
-After years of hating the dogs, she slowly comes to realize that it's easier to live in peace than to be constantly at war.
+She's not lonely; eventually she befriends and tames various wild animals, even those she's seen as her enemies.
+She comes to realize it's easier to live in peace than to be constantly at war.

 Is it any good?